Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: The PNP and PB equations

 \subsection{The mathematical setup}

-Consider a cell $\mathcal{C}\subset \mathbb{R}^d$ with some free charges in it.
-Put the cell in some electrolyte solution $\Omega$ with $J$ ionic species.
-In this setup, $\mathcal{C}=\bar{\Omega}^c$.
-We assume the dielectric constant of the solvent does not change too much from inside to outside of $\mathcal{C}$, so we will assume the dielectricity $\varepsilon$ is a constant throughout this work.
-See Appendix \ref{sec: dielectric} for some discussions on the effects of different dielectricity.
-Let $\rho_f$ be the distribution of charges inside the cell which we regard as unchanged during the whole process.
-Denote the membrane of the cell as $\Gamma=\partial \mathcal{C}$.
-We will also assume the membrane has a fixed shape and the ions can not go through the membrane since we do not consider ion channels here.
-Then the ions will concentrate close to the membrane and form a screening layer in several Debye lengths \cite{Allaire_2013}.
+Consider an object $\mathcal{C}\subset \mathbb{R}^d$ with some free charges inside, immersed in some electrolyte solution $\Omega$ with $J$ ionic species.
+Here, the object $\mathcal{C}$ could be a macromolecule or the solute in solvent.
+It could also be a cell (like a neuron) in the tissue fluid.
+In this setup, $\Omega=\mathbb{R}^d\backslash \bar{\mathcal{C}}$.
+Let $\rho_f$ be the distribution of charges inside $\mathcal{C}$ which we regard as given in our consideration.
+Denote $\Gamma=\partial \mathcal{C}$, the boundary of $\mathcal{C}$.
+This is either the macromolecule/solvent-solute interface or the membrane of the cell.
+Later, we will generally call this the ``interface".
+We will also assume that the interface $\Gamma$ has a fixed shape and the ions can not go through it.
+Then the ions will concentrate close to the interface and form a screening layer in several Debye lengths.
+The setup is illustrated in Figure \ref{fig: illustr}.

+We assume the dielectric constant does not change too much from inside to outside of $\mathcal{C}$, so we will assume the dielectric constant $\varepsilon$ is the same in $\mathbb{R}^d$ throughout this work to illustrate our particle methods.
+Note that this assumption is reasonable for the cell immersed in tissue fluid but quite restrictive for the solvent-solute models.
+However, for the solvent-solute models, the apparent surface charge is often known like the colloid immersed in a solution.
+Hence, one can equivalently use an effective $\rho_f$ with the same dielectric constant inside $\mathcal{C}$.
+In some applications, the effects of a different dielectric constant inside $\mathcal{C}$ should be considered in detail.
+For these cases, we need to make use of the image charge method to apply our particle methods \cite{Cai09,PhysRevE.87.013307}.
+See Appendix \ref{sec: dielectric} for some discussions on the effects of different dielectric constants.

-In this work, the finite size of the ions outside the cell is considered negligible, so the ions can be treated as point charges.
-For a typical ionic particle $X_j$ of the $j$-th species $(1\leq j\leq J)$ with valence $z_j$, it is subject to the electric field and collision with molecules of the solvent.
-The collision with molecules is modeled by friction and white noise.
-Note that we assume the electrolyte is dilute so that the collision effect and non-Coulombic interactions between ions are ignored.
+In this work, the finite size of the ions outside $\mathcal{C}$ is considered negligible, so the ions can be treated as point charges.
+For a typical ionic particle $X_j$ of the $j$-th species $(1\leq j\leq J)$ with valence $z_j$, it is subject to the electric field and collides with other particles and molecules of the solvent.
+We assume the electrolyte is dilute so that the collision between particles and collision with the solvent molecules are modeled by friction and white noise.
 Then the motion of $X_j$ is described by the overdamped Langevin system